1a7r0ch3/parallel-cut-pursuit/README.md

     _F_: _x_ ∈ ℍ<sup>_V_</sup> ↦ _f_(_x_) +
  ∑<sub>(_u_,_v_) ∈ _E_</sub> _w_<sub>(_u_,_v_)</sub>  _ψ_(_x_<sub>_u_</sub>, _x_<sub>_v_</sub>) ,

-where ℍ is some base space, and the functional _ψ_: ℍ² → ℝ penalizes dissimilarity between its arguments, in order to enforce solutions which are *piecewise constants along the graph _G_*.
+where ℍ is some base space, and the functional _ψ_: ℍ² → ℝ penalizes dissimilarity between its arguments, in order to enforce solutions which are *piecewise constant along the graph _G_*.

 The cut-pursuit approach is to seek partitions __*V*__ of the set of vertices _V_, constituting the constant connected components of the solution, by successively solving the corresponding problem, structured over the reduced graph __*G*__ = (__*V*__, __*E*__), that is